 Patagonia quickly used data based on customer behavior to understand what mattered to them.
 As this company remained in business, it began catering to an outdoorsy, environmental crowd.

 Instead of having million-dollar marketing teams launching ads everywhere they could, Patagonia took a simpler approach.
 Knowing what its customers valued, Patagonia created valuable communication about where its clothes came from and its commitment to recycling.
+It also created an excellent example of how to pull off a customer-centric marketing strategy.

 The Earth Tax